K-Means: Getting the Optimal Number of Clusters

 Q1.
 How do you find the optimal number of clusters in K-means?

-A. The silhouette coefficient may provide a more objective means to determine the optimal number of clusters.
-This is done by simply calculating the silhouette coefficient over a range of k, & identifying the peak as optimum K.
+A. The silhouette coefficient may provide a more objective means of determining the optimal number of clusters.
+This is done by simply calculating the silhouette coefficient over a range of k and identifying the peak as the optimum K.

 Q2.
 What is the optimal number of clusters?

-A. The optimal number of clusters k is one that maximizes the average silhouette over a range of possible values for k.
-Optimal of 2 clusters.
+A. The optimal number of clusters, k, maximizes the average silhouette over a range of possible values for k.
+The optimal number of clusters is 2.

 Q3.
 How do you calculate optimal K?